tianocore-docs/edk2-CCodingStandardsSpecification/5_source_files/README.md

 ### 5.1.5 Octal constants (Base 8) shall not be used.

-The C language specification has defined numbers whose first digit is zero as octal, so 010 is decimal 8 The use of octal has declined considerably since C was first defined but this construct remains for backwards compatibility.
+The C language specification defines numbers whose first digit is zero as octal, so 010 is decimal 8.
+The use of octal has declined considerably since C was first defined, but this construct remains for backwards compatibility.
 Its use is prohibited.
 In particular, do not be tempted to use the zero prefix in tables of numbers to ensure visual alignment: